 Images: Tiny Home Tours

-Eventually they want to add a larger deck that reaches to the bedroom.
+Down the road, Michele and Sue hope to add a larger deck that wraps around and reaches all the way to the bedroom.

 Images: Tiny Home Tours

-VIDEO: Tiny House w/ Downstairs Bedroom & Murphy Bed
+Video: Tiny House with Downstairs Bedroom & Murphy Bed

 - Their Gooseneck Timbercraft Tiny Home at Tiny Tranquility